Tmzthegreat/TmzTheFinals-External-DMA/README.md

 Aim selector by distance
 Aim to the closest target

+If you have any question please join https://discord.gg/Hf284Eur

 Thanks to Liv for health bar design and RequestFX for the Imgui menu design